-During the course of this trip, you will have a professional guide at your disposal, and travel on a comfortable private tourist vehicle or a coach.
-Transfer across cities will be either on an airplane or ground transportation (private vehicle or tourist bus).
+During the course of this trip Glimpse of Nepal, you will have a professional guide at your disposal, and travel on a comfortable private tourist vehicle or a coach.
+Transfer across cities will be either via air or ground transportation (private vehicle).
 All accommodation during the tour will be at 2 or 3 star hotels and lodges available in the area.
 You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and Thankas (traditional painting) in this trip.

-- Day 01– Arrival at Kathmandu International Airport and Transfer to Hotel.
-Half day tour of Kathmandu City and Swoyambhunath.
-Overnight at Hotel.
+- Day 01 – Arrive in Kathmandu and Transfer to Hotel.
+Half-day tour of Kathmandu City Overnight at Hotel.

-- Day 02– Kathmandu – Pokhara drive by private tourist vehicle; 200 Kms/ 6 – 7 hours drive.
+- Day 02 – Drive Kathmandu – Pokhara (200km/5 to 6 hours) by private tourist vehicle.
 Overnight at Hotel.

-- Day 04– Pokhara – Lumbini Drive by private tourist vehicle (200 kms / 6 hours drive).
+- Day 04 – Drive Pokhara – Lumbini (200 kms / 4 to 5 hours) by private tourist vehicle.
 Overnight at Hotel in Lumbini.

-- Day 05– Half day guided sightseeing in Lumbini and same day drive to Chitwan by private tourist vehicle, 4 hours drive.
+- Day 05 – Half-day guided sightseeing in Lumbini.
+Afternoon drive to Chitwan (4 to 5 hours) by private tourist vehicle.
 Overnight at Resort.

-- Day 07– Morning activities in Chitwan and same day drive to Kathmandu by private tourist vehicle, 6 hours.
+- Day 07 – Wildlife activities in Chitwan, Drive to Kathmandu by private tourist vehicle (5 to 6 hours).
+Farewell Dinner.
 Overnight at Hotel.

 - Day 08 – Transfer to the international airport for your final departure.

-Our airport representative will be receiving you at Tribhuvan International airport, Kathmandu and s/he will be displaying an Ace the Himalaya signboard outside the airport terminal.
+Our airport representative will be receiving you at Tribhuvan International airport, Kathmandu.
+S/he will be displaying an Ace the Himalaya signboard outside the airport terminal.
 You will be then transferred to your respective hotel in our private tourist vehicle.

 This complex of palaces, courtyards and temples, built between the 12th and 18th centuries, used to be the seat of the ancient Malla kings of Kathmandu.
 An intriguing piece here is the 17th- century stone inscription set into the wall of the palace with writings in 15 languages.
 The Durbar Square is the social, religious and urban focal point of the city.
 There are also three museums inside the palace building.

-Watches over the valley from the top of a hillock on its western side.
-The huge stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
-Swoyambhu is also known as Samhengu and the Monkey temple because of the countless monkeys living in the premises.
+The stupa watches over the valley from the top of a hillock on its western side.
+The huge white-domed stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
+Swoyambhu is also known as ‘Samhengu’ and the Monkey temple because of the countless monkeys living in the premises.

-Day 02- Kathmandu - Pokhara drive by private tourist vehicle.
+Day 02 - Drive Kathmandu – Pokhara (5 to 6 hours) by private tourist vehicle.
+Overnight at a hotel.

-Day 03- Visit Sarangkot and Sightseeing in Pokhara
+Day 03 - Sunrise view from Sarangkot and Sightseeing in Pokhara

-Early in the morning about 45 minutes drive with 25 minutes hike take us to the top of Sarangkot to see the best sunrise and close views of many mountains like Annapurna range, Dhaulagiri, Fishtail including views of the beautiful the Pokhara Valley and Phewa lake.
-After we have some breakfast at Sarangkot, it’s a 15-minute walk down and 45 minutes drive to the hotel in Pokhara.
+A drive of 45 minutes with 25 minutes hike brings us to the view point of Sarangkot.
+It is the best spot in Pokhara to view the Himalayas.
+Get mesmerized with the magical sight of the golden sun rising over white spires of the Annapurna range, Dhaulagiri and Machhapucchre (Fishtail Peak), including views of the beautiful the Pokhara Valley and Phewa lake.
+It takes about 15-minute walk down and 45 minutes drive to the hotel in Pokhara.
 Return to hotel for breakfast.